natcap/invest.users-guide/source/coastal_protection.rst

 Measured values are in column 1, and cumulative distance between measurements is in Column 2 (assuming rope is 10m long).
 In Column 3 we estimate 1/Slope, using DX=length of rope=10m.
 For example, slope of 1st measurement is 1/2.
 In Column 4, we estimate beach profile, assuming that zero is located at point where first measurement is taken.
 In Column 5 we estimate beach profile again, assuming that zero is last point measured.
 This last column is used to plot profile of beach as function of X, as shown in Figure 4.

+.. figure 34

 .. figure:: ./coastal_protection_images/EmeryBoard_Figure4.png
    :align: center
    :figwidth: 308px

-**Figure 4:**  Example beach profile measured with Emery Board.
+   Example beach profile measured with Emery Board.
 Zero is last point measured.

 Finally, if repeated measurements are made at the same time, it is recommended to continuously log time of measurement, and positions of board at beginning and end of measurement, as well as high water mark.
 These should be indicated on beach profile, if possible.
 Also, by looking at tide chart, it is possible to estimate high water level during period of measurement, and use this info to convert beach profile values accordingly.